 Hours and Availability

 For more information on our programs and scheduling, call SUD Admissions at 651-529-8479 or use the button below to schedule an appointment.
-We offer services Monday through Friday and on Saturdays at some locations, as well as evening hours Monday through Thursday.
+We offer services Monday through Friday, as well as evening hours Monday through Thursday.
 Normally, a first appointment will be scheduled within one week.